UK Club Site Policies

 2.2 - Our camp sites are for recreational use only.
 Campers are not permitted to use the Club sites as a base for running a business, carrying out work, including the provision of driving lessons.
 Campers must not advertise services and goods for sale at camping events except with the permission of the Site team.

 2.3 - At the discretion of the holiday site manager, some Customers may stay on site in a conventional unit, whilst working in the local area.

-2.4 - If planning to use a non-proprietary camping unit, please seek approval from Customer Services before camping for the first time.
+2.4 - If planning to use a non-proprietary camping unit, such as a converted or self-build unit, please seek approval from Customer Services before camping for the first time.

 2.5 - On a member only site up to four non-members (adults and/or children) may be included in a members' party provided the non-members camp in the member's unit, with the member present.